A Wonder of the World.

 fear, anxiety, or apprehension.
 Though terrorists might state

 lofty aims, it is generally recognized that they don't have the

-character to create anything other than to bring about destruction.
+character to create anything other than bring about destruction.

 And rarely will you hear anyone claim that they destroy for the

-one must conclude that the terrorists' aim is simply to inject fear into
+one must conclude that their aim is simply to inject fear into

 their victims' state of mind.
 Fear is not the stuff that